racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/protected/Home/Home.md

 __N.B:__
 * default user/pass for admin page sysadmin, sysadmin
 * default user/pass for sales page salesperson, salesperson
-* you can use group Edit and user edit page to change security roles
+* You can use group Edit and user edit page to change security roles
+* You can <a href="/sampleapp/#/logout/logout" >logout from here </a> ,new popup will appear:  Enter different user name and password or click cancel to go to normal navigation